statds/ids-s22/notes/docs/intro.md

 + Campman, Benjamin
     - Develop more concrete ability and knowledge of Python
     - Understand basics of Git
++ Shamirian, Robbie
+    - Continue to grow my Python skills in relation to data science
+    - Understand the fundamentals of Git

 ## Task Board